Why Does Play Matter at Little Steamers Nursery?

 Baby can play at any age!
 Play is a great way to promote motor, sensory, communication and social-emotional development.
 Of course, play will look different as they age

-We at Little Academy Nursery are fully aware of the importance of play in the development of children in early ages.
+We at Little Steamers Nursery are fully aware of the importance of play in the development of children in early ages.
 The more they get older the more they begin to communicate and interact in their play.
 As their communication skills get better, they will be able to follow directions while they play games.
 They will also use their motor skills to do more physical activities and play with toys, and learn important social skills like sharing, listening and using manners.

 How often should my child play?